Large Language Models are Powerful Electronic Health Record Encoders: Discussion

-Future research should explore serialization-free approaches that allow LLMs to process raw \ac{ehr} tables and timelines, reducing bias from manual text transformation.
-Improved pooling or attention-on-attention mechanisms over long inputs may preserve salient signals without diluting them at extreme context lengths.
-Extending the effective context window beyond \np{8192} tokens will be important for capturing comprehensive patient histories.
-Additionally, developing techniques to distill large LLMs into smaller, more efficient models could improve their practical use in clinical settings.
-Finally, expanding evaluations to real-world deployments and investigating how to combine the complementary strengths of domain-specific EHR models and general-purpose LLMs will be essential for building robust, scalable EHR foundation models.
+Future work should address these limitations by improving long-context modeling and temporal reasoning in \ac{llm} embeddings.
+Serialization-free approaches that allow models to process raw \ac{ehr} tables and timelines may reduce bias introduced by manual text transformation.
+Scaling to larger models may provide additional gains in long-context understanding.
+At the same time, improving efficiency through distillation or smaller architectures will be important for practical deployment.
+It will also be important to evaluate \ac{llm} embedding models on combined structured and unstructured clinical data, including notes, imaging, and reports.
+Future work should also evaluate decoder \acp{llm} with stronger learning signals such as LLM-JEPA \citep{huang_llm-jepa_2025} instead of using only simple token logits.
+Finally, expanding evaluations to real-world deployments and investigating how to combine the complementary strengths of domain-specific \ac{ehr} models and general-purpose \acp{llm} will be essential for building robust and scalable \ac{ehr} foundation models.